ThePi1/poe-gem-arbitrage/readme.md

 In addition -- there are some values in the `Controller` class that probably won't need to be changed, but in some cases (like changing match order for levels / qualities).

 ## Vaal Outputs
-The secondary mode of this tool can calculate profits on Vaaling 20/20 gems.
+The secondary mode of this tool can calculate profits on vaaling 20/20 gems.
 There are some drawbacks to this, which will be detailed below, but let's take a look at an example:

     Divergent Tempest Shield (M1: 464.8549999999998/t)
             6.64: 6.40, 6.40, 6.40, 6.40, 7.97, 3.59, 28.16, 6.40

 The top line lists the gem (20/20) and the estimated profit per try.
-The second line lists the prices of the pre-gem first, then each subsequent gem follows this list, in order, for each possible resultant quality:
+The second line lists the prices of the pre-gem first, then each subsequent gem follows this list, in order, for each possible resultant quality (zero-indexed in the program):

-    0,1 - corrupt
+    1,2 - corrupt
-    2,3 - vaal version (or corrupt if no vaal version) 4 - add up to 10% quality, to a max of 23%
+    3,4 - vaal version (or corrupt if no vaal version) 5 - add up to 10% quality, to a max of 23%
-    5 - remove up to 10% quality
+    6 - remove up to 10% quality
-    6 - add 1 level
+    7 - add 1 level
-    7 - remove 1 level
+    8 - remove 1 level

-Normally all (or almost all) of the profit comes from hitting 21/20 gems.
+Normally, all (or almost all) of the profit comes from hitting 21/20 gems.

 ## Quirks and Issues
 #### Vaal operations
 Vaal operations really depend on good data, that poe.ninja has a tough time providing.
 We have to take some liberties with some of the numbers (for example, most gems don't have a price for a 19/20 corrupted gem, but it's usually close enough to a corrupted 20/20, because you can level it up).
 In addition -- the most important price data -- the 21/20 corrupted price, is usually low confidence for most gems.
-The actual price for most 21/20 corrupted gems varies a lot and profit may depend on what price the gems actually sell for.
+The actual price for most 21/20 corrupted gems varies a lot, and profit may depend on what price the gems actually sell for.
 Also, temple double corrupting isn't implemented, mostly because the data is just not good enough to automatically import.

 I would recommend -- if you're serious about making money corrupting or double-corrupting gems, to either make a spreadsheet or some sort of modification that allows for manual price entry, and to validate each outcome's price manually.